 Training is sometimes offered, depending on the company where the person is placed and the role he or she is selected to perform.
 Most of the time, employers are willing to offer training on the software program or specifics related to their industry; however, if they partner with a specialized firm, such as Accountemps, they expect we will provide someone who is able to hit the ground running.

 With that being said, we offer a variety of training resources to our registered candidates to help them make themselves more marketable and to enhance their skill sets.
 They have access to more than 5,000 training resources online by partnering with us, including the opportunity to learn new software programs.
 They really love this, because it can make a big difference in helping them land the exact job they have been wanting.

 Q. How much time do accounting temps typically take before they take a full-time role at the company they’re assigned to?

-Cassidy: We are seeing a lot of people being hired in the first one to three months in this market.
+Coker: We are seeing a lot of people being hired in the first one to three months in this market.
 With the unemployment rates as low as they are, many companies we work with are making the decision to hire full time more quickly than in the past.
 Each company is different, but many employers realize they need to act faster, because the best people know they have many opportunities in this job market.

 Q: Is there a fee for candidates when they make this transition?

-Cassidy: There is no fee to the candidate when they partner with Accountemps for their job search.
+Coker: There is no fee to the candidate when they partner with Accountemps for their job search.

 The assimilation of accounting temps